Muhammad Shafiq: Personal life and occupation

 Shafiq is married and has one wife and four children, two daughters and two sons.
 He is fluent in English, Urdu and Punjabi and also speaks a little bit of German.

 In 1978, he joined National Bank of Pakistan and served there till 1981.
-In 1981, he was appointed as national athletics coach at Pakistan Sports Board where he served till his resignation in 1983.
+In 1981, he was appointed national athletics coach at Pakistan Sports Board where he served till his resignation in 1983.
 In June 1985, he started serving as Assistant Director of Sports at University of Agriculture, Faisalabad.
 In December 1990, he was promoted to Director of Sports and served in this position till his retirement on 10 November 2013.
 During his tenure University of Agriculture, Faisalabad won All-Pakistan Inter-Universities Sports Championships All Round Trophy (Men) in 2005.

 Athletics career

 Shafiq was a renowned middle distance athlete of Pakistan in the late 1970s up to his retirement in mid 1980s, winning various medals in National Games of Pakistan and other International tournaments.
 He also participated in World Masters Athletics Championships after retirement from athletics.

 Following table shows his achievements in the athletics:

-He was also appointed as coach-cum-manager of Pakistan Athletics team for 3 three months training-cum-competition tour of Germany in 1982 during which Habib Shah equalled Pakistan's 100 metres national record with the timing of 10.4 second and Muhammad Rashid Khan created new national record in Javelin throw with the distance of 76.36 m.
+He was also appointed coach-cum-manager of Pakistan Athletics team for 3 three months training-cum-competition tour of Germany in 1982 during which Habib Shah equalled Pakistan's 100 metres national record with the timing of 10.4 seconds and Muhammad Rashid Khan created new national record in Javelin throw with the distance of 76.36 m.